 directly influence workload performance.
 This affects business criteria such as user satisfaction, service-level agreement obligations and regulatory compliance.

-Server performance is monitored through software tools, but selecting the best server performance monitoring software for a business can be a complex and time-consuming process when business results are on the line.
-There are many server performance monitoring software products to choose from, and they span an enormous range of cost, complexity
+Server performance is monitored through software tools, but selecting the best server performance monitor software for a business can be a complex and time-consuming process when business results are on the line.
+There are many server performance monitor software products to choose from, and they span an enormous range of cost, complexity

 Consider support for important foundation technologies such as virtualization.
 For example, the tool should support the prevailing hypervisors such as Hyper-V and ESXi, and it should be able to report on the health and performance of both physical and virtual servers.
 Many tools offer sophisticated capabilities that cover application-specific monitoring as well as monitoring for the network, storage

 A platform such as SolarWinds Worldwide LLC's Server and Application Monitor can abstract fundamental hardware metrics in favor of application-level monitoring.
 It can map infrastructure dependencies to help with tasks such as capacity planning and root cause troubleshooting, and it can provide detailed monitoring of more than 200 enterprise applications or application platforms.
 Server and Application Monitor can also track server storage volumes, disk usage

 Heterogeneous or homogeneous

 Consider the hardware environment that the tool will support.
 A data center built around a homogeneous hardware environment often uses the vendor's suggested management and monitoring tools.
 For example, hyper-converged infrastructure (HCI) platforms usually use the HCI vendor's monitoring and management tools to great effect, whereas a more traditional heterogeneous data center might make better use of general-purpose server performance monitor software.